-Participants are asked to solve two tasks, a classification and a ranking task.
+Participants are asked to solve two tasks, a classification and a ranking task (cf. Schlechtweg and Schulte im Walde, 2020).
 Participants are required to submit results for all four languages of the task.

 Given two corpora C1 and C2 (for time periods t1 and t2), for a set of target words, decide which words lost or gained senses between t1 and t2, and which ones did not; as annotated by human judges.

 Example: consider the word cell in Fig. 1.
 The task is to determine that the target word cell changed sense(s) between t1 and t2, as it gained the 'Phone' sense.
-A word is classified as gaining a sense, if the sense is never attested in C1, but attested at least k times in C2, where k is a small number <10 announced at the beginning of the evaluation phase.
+A word is classified as gaining a sense, if the sense is attested at most k times in the annotation sample from C1, but attested at least n times in the sample from C2.
 (Similarly for words that lose a sense.)
+We set k=0, n=1 for the smaller samples (≤30) in Latin and k=2, n=5 for the larger samples (≤100) in English, German, Swedish.
 We make no distinction between words that gain vs. words that lose senses, both fall into the change class.
 Equally, we make no distinction between words that gain/lose one sense vs. words that gain/lose several senses.